 Expect much more in your eventual two-year journey at TAPMI.
 The after TAPMI phase will be more rewarding and challenging.
 As a TAPMian, a world of opportunity beckons you.
 The stupendous success of an alumni is a testament to the same.
 The most respected corporate houses, start-ups, financial services and consulting firms have recruited from our campus.

 TAPmians have also made their mark as successful entrepreneurs.

 Whatever your professional choice, your TAPMI experience will prepare you better than comparable institutions.
 The TAPMI experience is unique in many ways.
-For example, our Leadership Assessment and Development Centre (LADC) creates a process of self-awareness and improvement.
+For example, our and improvement.
 You will become a person who embraces changes in a volatile, uncertain, chaotic and ambiguous world (VUCA) world.